sabateri/llm-project/README.md

 ## What It Does

 - Accepts a **natural language research question** (e.g. _"What are the latest methods for fine-tuning LLMs on small datasets?"_)
-- Searches relevant arXiv papers using keyword relevance
+- Searches relevant arXiv papers (in the cs.AI domain) using keyword relevance
 - Builds a contextual prompt from summaries of the top papers
 - Uses GPT-4 to generate a high-quality, concise answer
 - Displays **citations** to the papers used in the answer